looter69/mult-choice-bot/readme.md

 ```

 # Changelog
+## V1.3 | German Translation
+- German translation now available.
+- Language of the GUI can be changed via the new Language Button.

 ## V1.2 | Stylized GUI
 - GUIs are displayed by default.
 If you prefer using the Terminal, change the ```useGui```-flag in the ```Main.java``` file.
 - Progress is only saved when you hit the ```SAVE```-Button.
 Hitting the ```X``` on the Window won't save the progress.